tylerdolezal/boron_diffusion_eseg_data/README.md

 * **`plots/`**: Output directory for publication-quality ridge plots (PDF format).
 * **`scripts/`**: Python scripts for generating figures from the provided datasets.
 * **`generate_spectra/`**: **[NOTE]** The original sampling scripts used to generate the raw `spectral_log.csv` files from atomistic configurations are provided in this standalone directory, kept separate from the main plotting repository.
+    * **Full Toolset**: The complete Hybrid MC/MD and Spectral Sampling engine used to generate this data is available at: [https://github.com/tylerdolezal/hybrid_MCMD](https://github.com/tylerdolezal/hybrid_MCMD)

 ---